 This part is obligatory.

-The projects must be non-commercial as well.
+The projects must be non-commercial.
 It does not mean we do not like commercial projects and do not let them be in the Park.
 We do not want these projects as they imply questions we do not want to answer right here, like “why to make this at all?”, “who needs this?”, “isn’t it too bold?”, “what will our client say?”.
 We want to make useless creative projects in the Park; we want to make art – but shush!
 Who said “art”?
 No one did.

 Long story short: